 For Saudi Arabia, the failure of the riad agreement is another major setback in Yemen.
 A victory against the Houthi is hardly conceivable.
 In addition, the development of Saudi Arabia is plunging into explanations: Riyadh has always justified its military intervention with the aim of reinstating the government displaced by the Houthi.
 But President Hadi, who was the only candidate in his 2012 election, has not even managed to keep control of the south.
 How is he supposed to rule the whole country?

 There can hardly be any talk of a legitimate government to defend in Yemen.
 The coup of the separatists in Aden is symbolically painful for Riyadh, says Maysaa Shuja al-Din.
 Fighting the Houthi was not the only Saudi war target in Yemen.
 “The east is particularly interesting for Riyadh.”
-There in the province of Mahra, on the border with Oman, is said to be used for oil exports a pipeline from Saudi Arabia to the Arabian Sea will be built.
+There in the province of Mahra, on the border with Oman, is said to be used for oil exports a pipeline from Saudi Arabia to the Arabian Sea will be built reported by Al-Jazeera.
 The goal is to bypass the Strait of Hormuz, which Iran is constantly threatening to block for shipping, says the expert.

-The example of the province of Mahra, in whose internal power struggles Oman is now interfering, shows how complex the conflict in Yemen has become.
+The example of the province of Mahra, whose internal power struggles Oman is now interfering, shows how complex the conflict in Yemen has become.
 It is all the more difficult to find a way out.